-This year in 2018, Tamasha is reimagining it’s structure.
-We will be selecting between 6-10 projects to be put up as a reading/workshop over the course of the year.
-We will be partnering up with other New York theatre companies to host each presentation.
-Each month will feature a Tamasha presentation in partnership with a different theatre company.
-Stay tuned for the announcement of our theatre partners!
+In 2018-2019, Tamasha is reimagining its structure.
+We will be featuring 9 South Asian female playwrights and presenting their work in readings over the course of the year.
+We are partnering up with New York institutions to host each presentation.
+Each month will feature a Tamasha presentation with the generous support of a different theatre company.

 Nicky Park Memorial Park by Deepali Gupta